 In this task we will integrate new CCI+ data as well CCI data that have not yet been implemented (e.g. methane) into the ESMValTool.
-The starting point will be the generic namelist developed in Task 5.2 which will be enhanced by the CMUG partners who lead the implementation of a specific ECV with ECV specific diagnostics.
+The starting point will be a generic namelist which will be enhanced by the CMUG partners who lead the implementation of a specific ECV with ECV specific diagnostics.
 Within the ESA CCI programme, the ESMValTool will be available to the Climate Research Groups for their work.